kuriapaul/Restaurant-app/README.md

 # RestaurantApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.
+This is a single web page for a restaurant to show the menu list available at the restaurant.
+The page is dynamic and suggest various other available menu items as the user is picking a specific item.
+For example, let’s say user is interested in having salad at restaurant.
+He is provided with various salad options and when the user chooses “Greek” salad option, we display her/him related other choices she/he might be interested (for example, Dressing or Bread, etc.).
+We also want to collapse the menu if the user unselects an item.
+For instance, let’s say the user is interested in Salad and Soup but later decides against Salad.
+In that case, that option should be collapsed for better user experience
 ## Set up
 1. Clone or download the project
 2. Run npm install